peteroupc/peteroupc.github.io/random.md

 2. **Generating all permutations.** A pseudorandom number generator (PRNG) can't generate all permutations of a list if the [factorial](https://en.wikipedia.org/wiki/Factorial) of the list's size is greater than the generator's _period_.
 This means that the items in a shuffled list of that size will never appear in certain orders when that generator is used to shuffle it.
 For example, a PRNG with period 2<sup>64</sup> (or one with a 64-bit state length) can't generate all permutations of a list with more than 20 items; with period 2<sup>128</sup>, more than 34 items; with period 2<sup>226</sup>, more than 52 items; and with period 2<sup>256</sup>, more than 57 items.
 When shuffling more than 20 items, a concerned application would be well advised--
     - to use an unpredictable-random implementation, or
     - if speed is a concern and security is not, to use a PRNG meeting the quality requirements of a statistical-random implementation and having a period at least as high as the number of permutations of the list to be shuffled, and to give that PRNG an _unpredictable seed_.

     (See "Lack of randomness" in the [BigDeal document by van Staveren](https://sater.home.xs4all.nl/doc.html) for further discussion.)

+<a id=Advice_for_New_Programming_Language_APIs></a>
+## Advice for New Programming Language APIs

+Wherever possible, existing libraries or techniques that already meet the requirements for unpredictable-random and statistical-random RNGs should be used.
+For example, an unpredictable-random implementation can read from the `/dev/urandom` and/or `/dev/random` devices in Unix-based systems, or call the `CryptGenRandom` API in Windows-based systems, and only use other techniques if the existing solutions are inadequate in certain respects or in certain circumstances.

+If existing solutions are inadequate, a programming language API could implement unpredictable-random and statistical-random RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
+For instance, a C API for unpredictible-random generators could look like the following:
+`int random_fast(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
+Any programming language API that implements such RNGs by filling a byte buffer must run in amortized linear time on the number of bytes the API will fill.

+Whenever convenient--
+- a programming language API should be safe for concurrent use by multiple threads, and
+- a new programming language's standard library should include methods corresponding to the two given in the section ["Random Number Extraction"](#Random_Number_Extraction) -- one set for unpredictable-random generators, and another set for statistical RNGs.

 <a id=Conclusion></a>
 ## Conclusion